Is life insurance a good investment?

 When you need permanent life insurance coverage

-People with lifelong dependents, such as children with disabilities, may want permanent life insurance coverage.
+People with lifelong dependents, such as children with disabilities, may need permanent life insurance coverage.
+This would ensure their dependents always have a financial safety net.

 A parent with a lifelong dependent can set up a supplemental needs trust, which is specifically designed for life insurance and estate beneficiaries who are unable to handle their own finances and care.